autohandle/CarNDPathPlanningProject/XREADME.md

 }
 ```

-In every processing loop the `targetVelocity` continues to be adjusted to match the vehicle in front.
+In each processing loop the `targetVelocity` continues to be adjusted to match the vehicle in front.

 ###### The car stays in its lane, except for the time between changing lanes.